What are anxiety disorders?

-Anxiety disorders often occur along with other mental or physical conditions, including alcohol or drug problems, which may mask anxiety symptoms or make them worse.
-In some cases, it will be important to treat other problems in order to get the full benefits from anxiety disorder treatment.
-You may need to work with your doctor or counselor and try different types of treatment before finding the one that’s best for dealing with your symptoms.
+Anxiety disorders often occur along with other mental or physical conditions, including depression or alcohol or drug problems, which may mask anxiety symptoms or make them worse.
+In some cases, it will be important to treat other problems in order to get the full benefits of anxiety disorder treatment.
+You may need to work with your doctor or counselor and try different types of treatment before finding the best one for your symptoms.

 In addition to getting treatment, you can adjust your lifestyle to help relieve anxiety symptoms.
 Try to work these into your daily routine:

-- Sleep well—Enough quality sleep can help you feel better
+- Sleep well.
+Getting enough quality sleep can help you feel better during the day.

-- Practice relaxation techniques—A shower, deep breathing, or time in a quiet place to collect your thoughts can help relieve stress and make you feel more at ease
+- Practice relaxation techniques.
+A shower, deep breathing exercises, or time in a quiet place to collect your thoughts can help relieve stress and make you feel more at ease.

 What can I do if I think I have an anxiety disorder?